Academy of Management (AOM) Code of Conduct

 - Inform the offender that their behavior is unwelcome, if they feel comfortable doing so.

-- Contact event security and/or local law enforcement if their physical safety is at risk.
+- Contact local law enforcement if their physical safety is at risk

 Consequences of Misconduct

-If misconduct at the Annual Meeting is found, appropriate actions may include, but are not limited to:
+If misconduct at the Annual Meeting or AOM event occurs or is found, appropriate actions may include:

 - A private reprimand.